-Sleeping in and having a morning to relax was needed on this trip.
-We left Waterbury taking CT Highway 8 north to Thomaston and our first stop of the day.
+Sleeping in and having a morning to relax was needed on this trip after which Robin and I left Waterbury taking Connecticut Highway 8 north to Thomaston and our first stop of the day.

 The Railroad Museum of New England operates the Naugatuck Railroad between Waterville and Thomaston, Connecticut.
 The Railroad Museum of New England name and trademark was adopted in 1987, as a result of reassessing the Connecticut Valley Railroad Museum's goals and visions (CVRM was originally founded in the mid-1960s).